ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 For Markdown documents, embed metadata in a YAML format at the top of each document.
 For images, metadata can be stored in a separate JSON file with the same name as the image.

-Do we need to add cleaning scripts information into the yaml?

 #### Example Metadata Structure for a Markdown Document:

 ```yaml